-"The National Observatory of Athens is developing satellite-based solution for disaster risk management integrating other technologies such as Artificial Intelligence, study to between the rise of correlation temperatures and the frequency extreme weather events." - loannis Papoutsis, Researcher at the Institute of Astrophysics, Astronomy, Applications and Remote Sensing of the National Observatory of Athens.
+"The National Observatory of Athens (NOA) is developing satellite-based solutions for disaster risk management integrating other technologies such as Artificial Intelligence (AI), to study the correlation between the rise of temperatures and the frequency of extreme weather events." - loannis Papoutsis, Researcher at the Institute of Astrophysics, Astronomy, Space Applications and Remote Sensing of the National Observatory of Athens.

 Artificial Intelligence and big Earth Observation data for enhanced disaster risk management.
-Image retrieved by Ioannis Papoutsis' presentation and Deep Cube Project

-One of the most visible effects of the correlation between temperatures and extreme weather is represented by wildfires.
+Image retrieved by Ioannis Papoutsis' presentation and Deep Cube Project One of the most visible effects of the correlation between temperatures and extreme weather is represented by wildfires.

 At NOA.
-EO and AI are combined to develop a machine deep learning model predicting the likelihood of actual fires to take place.
+EO and AI are combined to develop a machine learning model predicting the likelihood of actual fires to take place.
 Data can be made available to first responders and planners with a oneday delay.
-This service developed as part of the international cooperative project Deep Cube, includes historical fires time series data over the lasts 10-15 years covering the Mediterranean region including contexts, meteorological burnt areas. vegetation. and land use.
+This service developed as part of the international cooperative project Deep Cube, includes historical fires time series data over the last 10-15 years covering the Mediterranean region including contexts, meteorological burnt areas. vegetation. and land use.
 Through machine learning. the emerging correlations are better understood and by using AI semantics it is possible to assess which geographic areas are more at risk than others.

 "Bringing AI and Copernicus together represents an opportunity to develop a new generation of products.
-The European Commission as well as national programmes are calling researchers and industry to investigate this topic."

-Vangelis Karkaletsis, Director of the Institute of Informatics & Telecommunications (IIT) at NCSR Demokritos
+The European Commission as well as national programmes are calling on researchers and industry to investigate this topic."
+Vangelis Karkaletsis, Director of the Institute of Informatics & Telecommunications (II7) at NCSR Demokritos

-Synergies between AI and Earth Observation are currently studied at European level.
+Synergies between AI and Earth Observation are currently studied at the European level.

-Al4Copernicus is an innovative Horizon funded project.
+Al4Copernicus is an innovative Horizon2020 funded project.
 The main project goals are:

-- 1- Integrate existing resources and EO data to provide access to training material and expertise enriching the AI4EU resources catalogue; - 2- Foster the AI4EU and Copernicus communities to solve real problems of business and societal value, through Open Calls: - 3- Drive the evolution, uptake, and impact of the AI4EU and the DIAS platforms.
+1- Integrate existing resources and EO data to provide access to training material and expertise enriching the AI4EU resources catalogue;

+2- Foster the AI4EU and Copernicus communities to solve real problems of business and societal value, through Open Calls;

+3- Drive the evolution, uptake, and impact of the AI4EU and the DIAS platforms.

-Effective prevention and sustainable recovery from wildfires is key for countries.
-Mediterranean highly exposed to wildfires.
-The PREFER Space-based Information Support for Prevention and REcovery of Forest Fires Emergency in MediteRranean Area aimed at designing developing a pre-operational demonstration of space-based end-toend information service supporting the prevention, preparedness and recovery of local communities from forest fires in the Mediterranean area.
+Effective prevention and sustainable recovery from wildfires are key for Mediterranean countries. highly exposed to wildfires.
+The PREFER project-Space-based Information Support for Prevention and REcovery of Forest Fires Emergency in the MediteRranean Area aimed at designing and developing а pre-operational demonstration of space-based end-toend information service supporting the prevention, preparedness and recovery of local communities from forest fires in the Mediterranean area.

-Al4Copernicus project offers to external partners a series of opportunities - the open calls on AI&EO for industrial domains, societal challenges, scientific experiments. and citizen challenges.
-They aim at supporting the creation of an open. inclusive. sustainable AI-EO innovation bridging the gap between AI- and datadriven innovation while providing economic. social & environmental benefits.
+Al4Copernicus project offers to external partners a series of opportunities - the open calls on AI&EO for industrial domains, societal challenges, scientific experiments, and citizen social challenges.
+They aim at supporting the creation of an open. inclusive. and sustainable AI-EO innovation cycle bridging the gap between AI- and datadriven innovation while providing economic. social & environmental benefits.